Body RX Guide to Hormone Replacement Therapy

 - EGCG Green Tea Extract to take before working out (an antioxidant and helps maintain a healthy weight with a healthy diet)

-Because nutritional needs can differ from person to person, we recommend calling our offices to ask about our nutritional counseling services personalized to each individual patient.
+Because nutritional needs can differ from person to person, we recommend calling our offices to ask about our nutritional counseling services personalized to each patient.

 Sleeping Habits While on BHRT Protocol